-Note: To prevent billing denials, check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the plan.
+Note: To prevent billing denials, check the client's eligibility before scheduling services, and at the time of the service to make sure proper authorization or referral is obtained from the plan.
 See the agency's ProviderOne Billing and Resource Guide for instructions on how to verify a client's eligibility.